Scimir/Vanilla-Advanced/README.md

 Serveral mods for improved world generation, more items, mobs and quality of life improvements are included.

 Over the time we will continue to test and add mods.
-We will also keep the server list up to date to add further performance improvements and integrations on the server side of things.
+We will also keep the server list up to date and aim to add further performance improvements and integrations on the server side of things.

 Current version is **Minecraft Java Edition 1.19.2**